zohra009/manipulating-hashes-prework/README.md

 Now it's your turn!
 You're going to iterate through the levels of this hash to operate on one of the ice cream flavor arrays.

-**Reminder:** Iterating through nested hashes is hard, and (I'm pretty sure) you are not psychic.
-Meaning, you can't necessarily predict with perfect clarity what the key/value pair is at a certain level of the hash. **Use binding.pry** when you are iterating in upcoming labs to make sure you understand what the key/value pair is that you are iterating over.
+**Reminder:** *Iterating through nested hashes is hard, and (I'm pretty sure) you are not psychic.
+Meaning, you can't necessarily predict with perfect clarity what the key/value pair is at a certain level of the hash.* ***Use `binding.pry`*** *when you are iterating in upcoming labs to make sure you understand what the key/value pair is that you are iterating over.*

 ### Code Along Challenge I: Manipulating Nested Hashes

 Fork and clone this lab.
 You'll be coding your solution to this first challenge in `lib/first_challenge.rb`.

-Your good buddy Freddy Mercury has recently developed a strawberry allergy.
-You need to delete "strawberry" from his list of favorite ice cream flavors.
+Your good buddy Freddy Mercury has recently developed a strawberry allergy!
+You need to delete `"strawberry"` from his list of favorite ice cream flavors.
 In the `first_challenge` method, we've given you the hash from our previous example.

-* Iterate over the below array and when you reach the key of `:favorite_icecream_flavors` and remove `"strawberry"` from Freddy's favorite ice cream flavors.
+* Iterate over the `contacts` hash and when you reach the key of `:favorite_icecream_flavors`, remove `"strawberry"` from the array of Freddy's favorite ice cream flavors.
 There are at least two ways you can accomplish this:
-  * You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` `:favorite_icecream_flavors`.
-If it does, check to see if that array contains strawberry.
-If it does, delete it from the array.
+  * You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_icecream_flavors`.
+If it does, check to see if that array contains `"strawberry"`.
+If it does, then delete it from the array.
-  * You can directly iterate over the hash that is the value of the "Freddy Mercury" key by calling an enumerator method in `contacts["Freddy Mercury"]`.
+  * OR you can directly iterate over the hash that is the value of the `"Freddy Mercury"` key by calling an enumerator method in `contacts["Freddy Mercury"]`.
-*  **Hint:** use the `delete_if` method to eliminate strawberry from the appropriate array.
+**Hint:** *Use the* `.delete_if` *method to eliminate strawberry from the appropriate array.*
-*  Remember that the `first_challenge` method needs to return the newly altered `contacts` hash.
+**Hint:** *Remember that the* `first_challenge` *method needs to return the newly altered* `contacts` *hash.*

 ## Higher Level Hash Methods

 In a previous lab, you were asked to iterate over a hash and collect the key that pointed to the lowest value.
 We asked you not to use some of the higher level hash methods there.
-Now, we're going to learn a few tricks that make a task like that much easier.
+Now, we're going to learn a few tricks that can make a task like that much easier.

 ### `.values`